 For questions regarding the Collingwood Municipal Water System or the reports please contact:

 Marie Richardson - Compliance Officer

 Phone: 705-445-1581 ext 3308 (during the business hours 7:30 a.m. - 4:00 p.m.)

-The Town of Collingwood is pleased to provide you with an Annual Compliance Report.
-This report has been compiled in accordance with the reporting requirements of the Certificate of Approval (C of A).
-The Plant operates under the Certificate of Approval Number 2639-5TLQB2 dated the 17th day of December 2003.
+The Town of Collingwood is pleased to provide you with an Annual Performance Report.
+This report has been compiled in accordance with the reporting requirements of the current Environmental Compliance Approval (ECA).

 For questions regarding the Collingwood Municipal Wastewater System or the reports please contact: